Comando Vermelho: Structure

 The Comando Vermelho's structure is loosely hierarchical yet allows significant autonomy throughout the organization.
-While there is no one single boss, imprisoned senior leaders exercise authority over favela leaders, known as donos, who deliver rents to the prison leaders as a form of "insurance scheme."
+While there is no one single boss, imprisoned senior leaders exercise authority over favela leaders, known as donos ('owners'), who deliver rents to the prison leaders as a form of "insurance scheme."
 Essentially, non-imprisoned members provide financial support and carry out instructions from imprisoned leaders, thus protecting themselves from retribution in the event that they are captured themselves.

-Beneath the favela donos, there are gerentes de boca ('drug-selling point managers') who carry out drug trafficking, soldados ('soldiers') who protect the favela's turf, and vapors, the lowest-level gang members, who are often young teens.
+Beneath the favela donos, there are the gerentes de boca ('drug-selling point managers') and gerentes de area ('area managers'), who organize the drug selling points; seguranças ('security') and soldados ('soldiers'), who protect the favela's turf and leaders, while also taking part in conflicts against police and rival groups; vapors, who carry out drug trafficking; as well as the olheiros ('lookouts'), fogueteiros ('rocketeers') and radinhos ('radios'), which warn the other members of incursions by police or rival factions (sometimes using walkie-talkies or fireworks).
+The olheiros, fogueteiros and radinhos are the lowest-level gang members, often young adults, teens or even children.
+Those tasked with organizing the soldados and seguranças may also be called generais ('generals') or chefes de guerra ('war chiefs'), holding significant authority within the favela.

 Within this structure, there is significant freedom for gang members to run operations as they see fit.
 According to Penglase, the "CV is most accurately described as a loose association of drug traffickers who come together for reciprocal assistance yet who act with great degrees of autonomy."
 Members of the CV operate with a shared identity and a common set of norms, but negotiate separately with individual drug suppliers, known as matutos.
 High levels of autonomy have been characteristic of the CV since its inception on Ilha Grande: while prisoners were barred from violence against each other, they were freely allowed to pursue independent business.
 Another distinct aspect of CV structure is that they allow their leaders to freely step away from gang activity if they choose to do so, in stark contrast with many comparable gangs who require members to remain active until death.

 Inside prisons with a strong CV presence, senior leaders practice internal criminal governance.
 These leaders "rule prison life, settle internal faction disputes that occur outside of prison and make the final decision on any matters of mutual interest for faction affiliates."

 In 2025, Rio de Janeiro state representative TH Joias was preventively arrested for having ties to the Comando Vermelho, acting as an arm of the criminal group in the Legislative Assembly of Rio de Janeiro (Alerj).